The Marion Gluck Clinic is a registered company number 06634850.

 Under the Data Protection Act patients are entitled to receive a copy of their medical records.
 Any applications should be made in writing and addressed to the Practice Manager.

 Patients of the Marion Gluck Clinic are entitled to make an official complaint if they are not satisfied with the treatment or service that they have received.
-The time limit for initiating a complaint is within 6 months of the event or 6 months from the date in which they became aware of the cause for complaint, provided this is no more than 12 months after the event.
+Please raise your complaint as soon as possible, ideally within 6 months of the event or 6 months from the date in which they became aware of the cause for complaint.

 Our aim is to provide a full response within 20 working days, or where the investigation is still in progress, a letter explaining the reason for the delay.
 If a complainant is not satisfied with our response, there are 28 days in which to appeal.
 If we do not hear further within this time, we will deem the matter concluded and that the complainant agrees with our decision.

 We believe that a healthy doctor-patient relationship is based on trust and mutual respect and is the cornerstone of excellent patient care.
 On the rare occasion that this relationship may break down, our clinic may decide that it is in the best interests of the patient that he or she finds a new practice.
 Equally, if a patient refuses to comply with our clinic policies, we may have no option other than to refuse any further treatment, in the interests of patient safety and clinical standards.